We all have something that scares us, but have you ever wondered how many others share your phobia?

 With Halloween approaching, we've looked at what scares the British public most and discovered you might be more normal than you think!

-Our experienced doctors have also given you some useful advice on how best to conquer your fears.
+Our experienced doctors have also given you some useful advice on how best to conquer some of the most common phobias in the UK today.

-According to the most recent survey from market researchers YouGov, heights are Britain’s biggest fear.
-Nearly a quarter of the population is reportedly ‘very afraid’ of being up high, while a further 35% are 'a little afraid'.
+According to the most recent survey from market researchers YouGov, heights are Britain’s biggest fear, its most common phobia.
+Nearly a quarter of the population is reportedly "very afraid" of being up high, while a further 35% are "a little afraid".

 Many people incorrectly call this phobia ‘vertigo’.
 Actually, the medical term for it is acrophobia.
 Some people don’t really like being off the ground at all, so anything from a wall to a tall building could bring on an anxiety attack.